pelias/query/README.md

 The above is an example of how you can compose a query which is testable and debuggable, it can also be mixed & matched with other queries.

-More examples can be found in the `./examples` directory.
+Rather than trying to document an exasutive list of geospatial and liguistic queries here we have added a bunch of examples in the [examples directory](https://github.com/pelias/query/tree/master/examples).

 ## Contributing